E-commerce

 The benefits of e-commerce SEO

-• Intent alignment: you answer shoppers' real questions, not just keywords.
+• Intent alignment : you answer buyers' real questions, not just keywords.

-• Cumulative effect: content, links, and history strengthen trust when technical foundations remain healthy.
+• Cumulative effect : content, links, and history strengthen trust when the technical foundations remain sound.

-• Complement to paid: SEO covers intentions that are hard to make profitable with SEA across the entire funnel.
+• Complement to paid : SEO covers intents that are difficult to make profitable in SEA across the entire funnel.

 Complete with an AI chatbot